klamping/hands-on-visual-regression-testing/3-Gemini/1-install.md

 ## Setting up your config

 Similar to Wraith, Gemini requires its own config file.
-Thankfully it’s not much.
+Thankfully it's not much.

 To get started, create a `.gemini.yml` file that contains just this:
 ```
 rootUrl: http://localhost:8080/
 ```

-Update the root url as you need, but that’s all the config needs for our setup.
+Update the root url as you need, but that's all the config needs for our setup.

 ## Start a local phantom server

 Gemini is built to run via either a Selenium or a PhantomJS server.
-Since setting up a Selenium server is more complicated, we’ll just use Phantom.
+Since setting up a Selenium server is more complicated, we'll just use Phantom.

 Run this command from inside a terminal window:
 ```